Jeep Compass review

 Stylish, comfortable and more usable off-road than the average crossover, the Jeep Compass has plenty to offer

-With decent practicality and high equipment levels, the Compass is an effective and fun family crossover, but it lacks some of the finesse of its top European rivals.
+Throw in decent practicality, high equipment levels, along with more efficient hybrid and plug-in hybrid petrol engines, and the Compass is an effective and fun family crossover, although it still lacks some of the finesse of its top European rivals.

 After a brief hiatus, the second-generation Jeep Compass went on sale in dealers in late 2017, replacing the original model which was dropped in 2015.
 The good thing about this break is that it gave time for the old Compass to fade from memory before the new one arrived, because the difference between the two is night and day.

 Under the skin, the Jeep Compass shares much with the Fiat 500X, and therefore the Renegade, too.
-It has a longer wheelbase than the Jeep, though, so it has more space inside, but engines and gearboxes are similar.
-Diesel engines comprise a 1.6 Multijet rated at 118hp, and a 2.0 Multijet with 138hp or 168hp.
-If you want petrol power, there's a 1.4 MultiAir four-cylinder turbo in 138hp or 168hp forms.
+It has a longer wheelbase than the Jeep, though, so it has more space inside.
+The previous engine lineup included 1.6-litre and 2.0-litre Multijet diesel units, along with a 1.4-litre MultiAir petrol, although these have now been replaced with a 128bhp 1.3-litre petrol, a 128bhp 1.5-litre mild-hybrid and a 1.3-litre 4xe plug-in hybrid petrol with 237bhp.

 In this review